agoldbin/liftBuddy/Journal.md

 2/2/2016

 Added unit testing, logging, and hibernate to the application to set up for demonstrating DAOs and Hibernate.
-Created packages, added a User entity and built the persistence layer to demonstrate both a sql and hibernate dao.
+Created packages, added a User com.aarongoldbin.entity and built the persistence layer to demonstrate both a sql and hibernate dao.
 Only one method is built out at this point, along with a test for it.
 This was a good way to ensure everything is connected and working before I build out